Professor, Queen's Research Chair in Surveillance Studies

 From the mid-1980s, Lyon's broad concerns prompted a critical examination of the much-hyped ‘microelectronics revolution’ that gave way to the so-called ‘information society.’
 In the 1990s, Lyon focused his analyses on the social origins, incidence and consequences of processing personal data, arguing that surveillance has become a major dimension of modernity in its own right.
 This aspect of his research has expanded considerably, especially since 9/11, and involves extensive collaboration with colleagues and students.
 Surveillance is a globalized phenomenon, and Lyon's work focuses increasingly on the global south and on encouraging the development of Surveillance Studies networks around the world.

 From 2008-2010 David Lyon was a Canada Council Killam Research Fellow, investigating the current rise of national ID card systems in a cross-national comparative perspective.
 The work complements some of his other studies of surveillance and contributes to both empirical and theoretical understanding of contemporary smart, biometrics-based ID systems.

-Currently, Lyon is working towards a book on The Culture of Surveillance, a primer entitled Surveillance: A Very Short Introduction and a book on surveillance ethics, The Eye of God.
+Currently, Lyon is working towards a book entitled Surveillance: A Very Short Introduction and another on surveillance critique, The Eye of God.